karl0sfandang0/ansible-3-client-demo/README.md

 - Set up credentials for root user on a machine - asking for password
 - Setup credentials for my github acccount
-- Setup an inventory of 2 webservers in group web (to match the playbook) -Create the group 1st then click on it and then add hosts
+- Setup an inventory of 2 webservers in group web (to match the playbook)
+	- Create the inventory first, then within that
+	- Create group "web" 1st then click on it and then add hosts
-- Create a project and point it at my github demo
+- Create a project and point it at my github demo - Wait for solid green status
-- Create a job template - if the playbook's not there the 1st time, go back to the project and check for green symbol i.e. auth OK.
-Then go back.
-May take a few secs..
+- Create a job template, selecting the playbook
-- Launch the job template (Playbook)
+- Launch the job template clicking the rocket - enter VM root password of vagrant
 - Watch it complete
+- Check back pointing browser at IP of one of the webservers

 At the end of the demo, exit back to your laptop host and in the ans folder, run: